The Tate Conjecture for even dimensional Gushel-Mukai varieties in characteristic $p\geq 5$: Cohomology of -dimensional Gushel--Mukai varieties

 The proof of this result will be given in the next section.

-\begin{remark} We expect that this result can be extended to fields of characteristic~$5$.
+\begin{remark} We do not know if the results in this section are still valid in characteristic $2$ and~$3$.
 As we shall explain, the only remaining obstruction is the verification that certain explicitly given varieties are singular.
 In principle this can be done using computer algebra, but the running time of these calculations exceeds our patience.
-This proposition is the only missing ingredient for the proof of Theorem~\ref{thm:TCGMcharp} in characteristic~$5$.
+This proposition is the only missing ingredient for the proof of Theorem~\ref{thm:TCGMcharp} in characteristic~$<5$. \end{remark}

-As remarked before, we do not know if the results in this section are still valid in characteristic $2$ and~$3$.
-In any case this seems to require more work. \end{remark}

 \begin{corollary} With $Y/k$ as in \emph{Proposition~\ref{prop:CohomTY}}, the automorphism group scheme $\Aut_Y$ is finite \'etale. \end{corollary}

 \begin{proposition} Let $X$ be a Gushel--Mukai variety of dimension~$6$ over a field~$k$ of characteristic $p \geq 5$ (or $p=0$).
 Then $h^1(X,\scrT_X) = 25$ and $H^0(X,\scrT_X) = 0$ for all $i \neq 1$. \end{proposition}